Resurrection and hope

 Easter is synonymous with rebirth.
 In the Christian tradition, it marks the resurrection of God’s son, sent to die for the sins of man and to provide hope for a future beyond death.
 In a secular sense, Easter can represent putting away old, destructive ways to create a better world.

 Christian families heeding the call of church bells today are honoring a major tenet of their faith, but even non-Christians can feel the tug of hope that is inherent in Easter, a name taken from Eastre, the ancient Saxon goddess for spring, the start of a season of new life.

-On this day of all days, there is a supreme irony in the fact that much of the discord in the world comes from perceived differences among three of the world’s great religions: Judaism, Christianity and Islam.
+On this day of all days, there is a supreme irony that much of the discord in the world comes from perceived differences among three of the world’s great religions, Judaism, Christianity and Islam.
 All three share the same roots, a one-father religion that would make brothers of all mankind.

 Regardless of religious faith, or even the lack of it, everyone should be able to accept a very simple fact.
 Individual human beings — no matter where in the world they were born — share more commonalities than differences.
 Conflict comes from emphasizing differences.
 Peace comes from appreciating commonalities.